 President Nelson’s comments, along with all the talks given during the historic April, 2018 General Conference, were gentle, kind, and holy.
 This is a Church of hope.
 It is a Church of love and appreciation.
 We don’t focus on punishment and damnation.
 Yes, damnation is always, and has always been the only alternative to failure to obey, but our focus is on the prize, eternal life, not the punishment for failing to achieve the prize.

 I believe that modern-day Israel (the Latter-day Saints) has some fundamental differences that sets us apart from ancient Israel.
-We are on a much more intimate standing with the Lord today than they could have been.
+We are on a much more intimate standing with the Lord today than they were.
 Our prophet told us back in that April Conference that “In coming days, it will not be possible to survive spiritually without the guiding, directing, comforting, and constant influence of the Holy Ghost.”
 We are all expected to have constant revelation.
 The Lord expects more of us than he did of ancient Israel.
 This is a different day and time.
 Do you think we would materially benefit from our leaders taking a hard line approach and railing on us to repent by threatening us with hellfire and damnation?
 How do you think modern Israelites would react to that?

 Click the link below to